 Each Fund may acquire debt obligations that have "original issue discount," which is the excess of a debt obligation's stated redemption price at maturity over the obligation's issue price.
-For U.S. federal income tax purposes, any original issue discount inherent in such investments will be included in a Fund's ordinary income when and as it accrues as required by applicable law.
+For U.S. federal income tax purposes, any original issue discount inherent in such investments will be included in a Fund's ordinary income when and as the original issue discount accrues as required by applicable law.
 Even though payment of that amount may not be received until a later time, and will be subject to a risk of nonpayment, it will be distributed to shareholders as taxable dividends over the term of the instrument.

-Each Fund may also buy debt obligations in the secondary market which are treated as having market discount.
+Each Fund may also buy debt obligations in the secondary market which are treated as having a "market discount," which is generally the excess of a debt obligation's stated redemption price at maturity over the basis of the obligation immediately atter acquisition by the taxpayer.
 Generally, gain recognized on the disposition of such an investment is treated as ordinary income for U.S. federal income tax purposes to the extent of the accrued market discount, but each Fund may elect instead to include the amount of market discount as ordinary income over the term of the instrument even though such Fund does not receive payment of such amount at that time.